 There will be two deadlines for travel grant submission:

 The HCNHS Student Research and Creative Scholarship Grant Program has been established to support HCNHS undergraduate and graduate student projects/research.
 Only HCNHS students may apply for these competitive funds to support their projects/ research/ It is expected that grants will be awarded to a student and faculty mentor pair, to fund student activities.
 TCU undergraduate and graduate students from any major within HCNHS will be eligible.
-The maximum award is $500.
+The maximum award is $500 for undergraduate and masters/ other graduate students, and $750 for PhD students.
 Limited funds are available and are awarded at two different times throughout the year to accommodate student projects.
-The award will be made directly to the student and may be used to pay for supplies or other expenses directly related to the project.
+The award may be used to pay for supplies or other expenses directly related to the project.
 Grant awards will be determined, up to the fund limits, by the Associate Dean for Research, Dr. Lund, and the research committee.

 - All applications must contain the endorsement of the student’s faculty mentor and unit head (chair/director).